 5) Cats are highly athletic and can jump up to six times their length.

 9) A cat’s grooming process stimulates blood flow to his skin, regulates their body temperature and helps them to relax.10) Most cats have no eyelashes and Cats have the largest eyes relative to their head size of any mammal.
+Cats have excellent night vision, which is due to the presence of a special layer of cells in their eyes called the tapetum lucidum.
+This layer reflects light back through the retina, allowing cats to see in low light conditions.

 11) A cat cannot see directly under its nose.
 They do have a a wider field of view (about 200 degrees, compared with humans’ 180 degree view).
 This provides a greater range of peripheral vision (all the better to spot that mouse (or toy) wriggling in the corner).12) Cats have five toes on each front paw, but only four on the back ones.
 It’s not uncommonc for cats to have extra toes.
 There are cats who have more than 18 toes.
 These extra-digit felines are referred to as being “polydactyl.”
 The cat with the most toes had 32 toes (eight on each paw).
 13) Meows are not innate cat language.
 Cats developed meows as a means to communicate with humans